Lab 12: Implement Development Lifecycle Processes in Azure Databricks

 databricks bundle plan

 Review the output.
-You should see that the order-pipeline-job would be created (since it doesn’t exist yet).
-For a non-default target, specify it explicitly:
+Expected outcome: the plan reports that the order-pipeline-job would be created (since it doesn’t exist yet) — no resources are changed at this stage.
+To run the plan against a specific target, name it explicitly:

 databricks bundle plan -t dev